zcash/zips/zip-XXXX.rst

 The "crowding out" problem
 --------------------------

-The last issue arising from this scheme is the one I'm most incentivized to address.

-The Zcash ecosystem, as it exists today, has little incentive for outside developers to participate.
+The Zcash ecosystem, as it exists today, leaves little incentive for outside developers to participate.

 Zcash development has a high learning curve.